 - Punch down the dough and shape it back into a ball.
 Re-grease bowl with oil and place dough in bowl until doubled in size again

-- Form into four oblong shapes and place into greased bread pans.
+- Form into three oblong shapes and place into greased bread pans.
 Cover with a towel and let rise again until doubled in size.

 - Cool completely before storing in storage/freezer bags.
 This bread freezes well.